Lrapava/Python-Tic-Tac-Toe-AI/README.md

 # Python-Tic-Tac-Toe-AI
-The name is pretty self-explanatory
+The name is pretty self-explanatory..